10 Best Things to Do in Tulum, Mexico

 We suggest visiting Chichen Itza in the morning when the temperature is comfortable for walking around the Mayan Ruins.
 If you arrive in the afternoon, you may have to wait in line at the ticket office.

-Spend at least 2-3 hours at Chichen Itza, and explore all the Archaeological Sites.
+Spend at least 2-3 hours at Chichen Itza and explore the whole archaeological site.

 After Chichen Itza, you should visit Cenote Ik Kil, which is about a 10-minute drive away.